isabella232/umbrella-inndev/DEPLOYMENT.md

 ## Settings

-The `fabfile.py` file contains sections for staging and production settings.
-You'll need to fill in `env.hosts`, `env.user` and `env.password` before any of the deployment commands will work.
+The `fabfile.py` file contains sections for staging and production settings which key off of environmental variables.

-An example for the `env.hosts` definition:

-    env.hosts = ['inndev.wpengine.com', ]

 ## Usage